gaurikarkhile001/StackHack-2.0/README.md

 # StackHack-2.0
-uild a Movie Booking Website system for Cinema Theatres in a city
+Build a Movie Booking Website system for Cinema Theatres in a city